-A 'disposal action' is;
+A 'disposal action' is:

-- 1. The destruction of the record - 2.
-The retention of the record for a specific further period in order to facilitate Isabella Crowdy's practice, or - 3.
-Alternative disposal of the record e.g. returning papers to the instructing solicitor
+- 1. The destruction of the record, or - 2.
+The retention of the record for a specific further period in order to facilitate Pascal Bates' practice, or - 3.
+Alternative disposal of the record (e.g. returning papers to the instructing solicitor)